deitch/booster/README.md

 * * it returned an object with `valid.valid = false` and `valid.message` is defined and not `null`, the message will be the value of `valid.message`, e.g. , e.g. `{password: "some_custom_message"}`

+### Just Models?
+What if you, for some strange and odd reason (well, it cannot be *that* odd if we actually had demand to build it in here), you want *just* the models, but *not* the paths?

+Pretty easy, just do:

+    booster.model('post');

+Done!
+You get validations, unique checking, all of the fun stuff, but no paths are created.

 ### Persistence
 Of course, the thing you want to do most with models is **persist** them - send them to a database and retrieve them from a database.